turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] APP2:	    Should handle error when invalid input for new contact

 #### Run - Read Contacts
-- [X] APP3:	    Should call printMessage with each contact's name, prefixed with a 1-based index number, e.g. "1.
-Jane Doe", "2.
-John Doe" and separated by newlines
+- [X] APP3:	    Should call printMenu with a 1-based index for keys mapped to usernames as values
 - [X] APP4:	    Should print error message where no contact's found

 #### Run - Read Contact